paitiewfrance/paitiewfrance.github.io/tour-provence/wonder-and-lavender-provence.md

 Next door, the  Gallo-Roman theater.
 Built also, in 10-20BC, place of shows in Roman times and nowadays, he served as career in the Middle Ages.

-Nex, the St. Trophime cloister, former cathedral built between the 12th century and the 15th century.
+Next, the St. Trophime cloister, former cathedral built between the 12th century and the 15th century.
 Wander the Roman sculand  some of the world’s finest examples of Romanesque sculpture.

 Move on the The baths of Constantine,  the Roman Bath of the emperor Constantin.
 Built in the 4th century, they were once part of the palace.